AdmiralCloud/ac-redislock/README.md

 + logger - OPTIONAL INSTANCE logger instance (e.g. Winston)
 + logLevel - OPTIONAL STRING logLevel for the Redis operation
 + suppressMismatch - OPTIONAL BOOL - if true, release mismatches are not logged
++ reInit - OPTIONAL BOOL - if true, you can re-init ac-redisLock, otherwise existing values (from first init) will be used (the latter is the default behaviour)

+Those options will init ac-redislock once.
+Calling it again will not have any effect as long as you do not use reInit=true.

 ```
 redisLock.lockKey(params, callback)